 6. Get patient feedback using surveys

 Unless you evaluate your organization’s weak spots, you will not be able to bring about positive change.
-Survey feedback is the best way to do this.
+Feedback from surveys is the best way to do this?
 By getting timely feedback from your patients, you can evaluate your organization’s success and adapt accordingly.

 Feedback from the patient could include several aspects: how often they got to communicate with their nurses, how polite or sympathetic their nurses were, how often the patients got to talk to the doctor about the problem, how efficient they thought your service provision was, etc. Patients are likely to leave satisfied if the organizations give importance to their feedback and change accordingly.

 Ensuring patient satisfaction is not something all hospitals can achieve quickly, but if you succeed in doing so, your organization is likely to develop long-term customers.